-- Leave the door ajar (if your laundry allows) to extend the life of your door seals.
+- Leave the door ajar (if your laundry allows) to help prevent mould growth and extend the life of your door seals, and

-- If your machine has shifted during a cycle and is now off balance and bouncing around, move it back into place or adjust the feet to make it level again.
+- If your machine has shifted during a cycle and is now off-balance and unstable or uneven, move it back into place or adjust the feet to make it level again

-- Wipe away mould deposits on door seals and other surfaces using hot soapy water and a soft cloth.
+- Wipe away mould deposits on door seals and other surfaces using hot soapy water and a soft cloth, and

-- Check if the machine is properly levelled and adjust feet accordingly if necessary.
+- Check if the machine is properly levelled and adjust feet accordingly if necessary, and

 Some of the insoluble ingredients in detergents and some dirt may not always get washed out, particularly if you wash using a low-water program.